bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 [mc]: https://play.rust-lang.org/?gist=8ab944302b630a2df4f3&version=stable

-This is what the f32 kernel compiles to on my platform (AVX):
+This is what one iteration of the f32 kernel compiles to on my platform (AVX):

 <pre style="font-size: small">
   vbroad xmm4,DWORD PTR [rsi]                  // a0